How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 The 16-week decision point — issue or refuse to issue

-Once the assessment is complete, by week 16 the LA must decide whether the legal threshold for issuing an EHCP is met.
+Once the assessment is complete, by week 16 the local authority must decide whether the legal threshold for issuing an EHCP is met.
 The test is whether your child has SEN and it is necessary for special educational provision to be made through an EHCP — meaning the provision needed cannot reasonably be made from the resources normally available to mainstream schools.

 When the 20-week deadline can be extended — the legal exceptions